HMCA Privacy Notice

 5) How will HMCA use the personal data it collects about me?

 HMCA will process (collect, store and use) the information you provide in a manner compatible with the EU’s General Data Protection Regulation (GDPR).
-HMCA will endeavour to keep your information accurate and up to date, and not keep it for longer than is necessary, this is normally three years after an enquiry or six years after all policies have lapsed.
+HMCA will endeavour to keep your information accurate and up to date, and not keep it for longer than is necessary, this is normally four years after an enquiry or six years after all policies have lapsed.
 HMCA is required to retain certain information in accordance with the law, such as details needed for income tax and audit purposes.

 How long certain kinds of personal data should be kept may also be governed by specific business-sector requirements and agreed practices.
 In certain circumstances, such as contractual disputes or with your permission, personal data may be held for longer periods.